RustyPrime/GodotSoundLibraryBrowser/README.md

 When editing an existing project:

 1. Go to the `AssetLib` tab.
-2. Search for "SoundLibraryBrowser".
+2. Search for "Sound Library Browser" (Author: RustyPrime) or click here: [Godot AssetLib](https://godotengine.org/asset-library/asset/17277)
-3. Click on the result to open the plugin details.
+3. Click on the addon to show details.
 4. Click to Download.
-5. Check that contents are getting installed to `addons/` and there are no conflicts.
+5. Make sure that the contents are installed to `addons/` and there are no conflicts.
 6. Click to Install.
 8. Enable the plugin from the Project Settings > Plugins tab.